 Spicy Tomato Juice – a delicious, sippable way to get your veggies!

-*This post is sponsored by Hurom.
+*Just a quick note to let you know this post is sponsored by Hurom.
 As always, all content and opinions are my own.

 A Spicy Sip

 Confession: I’ve never liked tomato juice….until NOW!
 I find store bought tomato juice too thick and not very fresh tasting.
 It’s like drinking tomato sauce that, maybe belongs on pasta, but cold.
 It’s just never been appetizing to me.
 But, I’ve always liked the idea of tomato juice (and, hello, Bloody Mary’s!) so I was determined to create a homemade tomato juice that I actually enjoy drinking.
 This Spicy Tomato Juice is perfect!
 The perfect balance of earthy and sweet, with a subtle kick of spicy heat.
 So good!